AkutaMe/audio-diarize-transcribe/README.md

 P.S.
 Please do not assume that my message indicates that I have given up on the task.
 On the contrary, I am genuinely intrigued by this topic, and I am reaching out for feedback to enhance my results.
 As we both acknowledge, I am new to this field, so receiving feedback is the most valuable input I can receive at this point.

-I added comments in every field that executes something for better understanding.
+I added comments in every field on app.py that executes something for better understanding.